30 entrepreneurs reveal what changed after getting their best domain name

 “When we talk to a partner and give them an email address, firstname.lastname@example.org, they always say “wow.”
 Also from a viral perspective, everyone can remember Ring.com.” — Jamie Siminoff, Chief Inventor and Founder of Ring.
 (Behind the Rebranding of DoorBot to Ring.com)

 The first thing a customer interacts with is a name, so it has to convey the right message; it has to “wow” your target market, business partners and investors.
+When people think about your brand, what are the feelings and associations they have?

 “We were already respected in the domain industry before Investor.com due to past acquisitions such as StockBrokers.com (2011, $185,000) and ForexBrokers.com (2016, $150,000).
 That said, yes, Investor.com certainly had a positive effect on our reputation in the industry, especially given it is was our most significant acquisition to date, by far.” — Blain Reinkensmeyer, Managing Director at RMG (The story behind Investor.com)

 Keyword domain names will greatly benefit your traffic for the given keyword.
 In order to make the most of your SEO efforts, you should always aim at choosing one or more keywords — terms that are popular in online searches.
+How much do you spend on getting traffic to your website?

 A Chinese manufacturer of agricultural drones XAG adopted a two-letter top-level domain name XA.com to ensure its customers, investors, and business partners that they are an established, legitimate brand and, as a result, trust them more easily.
+What is the real customer’s perception of your brand?

 The more natural it feels to pronounce your domain name, the easier is for your target audience to promote your brand through word of mouth.
 After all, it’s your online identity — people should be able to find you without much thought.
+How easy is it for the customer to pronounce your domain name?

 Most worldwide known brands operate on their exact brand match, .com domain names.
 By choosing the best domain name you’re investing in the right asset today for building a strong brand for tomorrow.
+What opportunities do you miss by not owning your perfect match domain name?

 “People tend to like you if you’re associated with something else they like.
 So, I would say we probably wouldn’t have been able to achieve the same success without PadPiper.com.” — Jack Forbes, co-founder and CEO at PadPiper (The story behind PadPiper.com)